yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/VPE.rst

 .. http://processors.wiki.ti.com/index.php/Linux_Core_VPE_User%27s_Guide
 .. rubric:: Introduction
-   :name: introduction
+   :name: introduction-linux-core-vpe

-- This page gives a basic description of VPE mem to mem video IP found in
-`devices </index.php/Linux_Core_VPE_User%27s_Guide#Supported_Devices>`__,
-the linux kernel drivers which implement it, how to build the drivers as modules or built-in, and how one can test and use the drivers.
+- This page gives a basic description of VPE mem to mem video IP found in `devices </index.php/Linux_Core_VPE_User%27s_Guide#Supported_Devices>`__, the linux kernel drivers which implement it, how to build the drivers as modules or built-in, and how one can test and use the drivers.

 - The driver described here is the VPE v4l2 mem-2-mem driver.

 - The guide applies to both 3.12 and the current mainline kernel.
   Currently, DRA7x requires additional patches for hwmod and DT support for mainline.

 - For a generic linux kernel guide, try: